MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/directly-accessing-the-bing-maps-tiles.md

 ---
-title: "Directly accessing the Bing Maps tiles | Microsoft Docs" ms.custom: "" ms.date: "02/28/2018"
+title: "Directly Accessing the Bing Maps Tiles | Microsoft Docs"
-ms.reviewer: ""
+description: "This article outlines direct access the Bing Map tiles and how to add Bing Maps as a tile layer in a non-Bing Maps control." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""